lorrainebaynosa/liri-node-app/README.md

 ![](images/concert-this_Lifehouse.jpg)

-The information for each events displays on the terminal:
+The information for each event displays on the terminal:

 <img src="images/concert-this_Lifehouse_data.jpg" width="800">
 ![](images/concert-this_Lifehouse_data.jpg)

+Because a URICencodeURIComponent(artist)